by admin | Nov 16, 2018 | News

 __________________________________________

 Our Kahu (Pastor) offers a weekly message in church most Sundays during the year.
-Click HERE to see a video of his message from this past Sunday.
+Click HERE to see a video of a recent message from Sunday morning.
 You may see the Koloa Union Church YouTube channel to see many of his past messages and subscribe in order be notified when a new message is posted.
 Please share these videos with friends and invite them to church.
 Please feel free to “Like” any of the videos you see and share them on social media, such as Facebook, so that others will notice them.

 “A Message from Kahu Alan Akana” is provided most weeks by the Kahu (Pastor) of Koloa Union Church, a congregation of the United Church of Christ (UCC), a member of the Kauai Association and Hawaii Conference.